rust-cross/cargo-xwin/README.md

 > 🚀 Help me to become a full-time open-source developer by [sponsoring me on GitHub](https://github.com/sponsors/messense)

-Cross compile Cargo project to Windows msvc target with ease using [xwin](https://github.com/Jake-Shadle/xwin).
+Cross compile Cargo project to Windows msvc target with ease using [xwin](https://github.com/Jake-Shadle/xwin) or [windows-msvc-sysroot](https://github.com/trcrsired/windows-msvc-sysroot).

 **By using this software you are consented to accept the license at [https://go.microsoft.com/fwlink/?LinkId=2086102](https://go.microsoft.com/fwlink/?LinkId=2086102)**